 We would discuss with you what level of service is appropriate given the size of the deal, access to information and timing.

-Structuring – how you structure your purchase or disposal can have significant consequences for tax both on the deal itself and going forwards.
+Structuring – how you structure your purchase or disposal can have significant consequences for tax both on the deal itself and the post-sale stage of your business exit.

 Management incentive plans – share schemes such as ‘Enterprise Management Incentive’ options or ‘non-tax advantaged’ options are often exit-driven.
 The tax treatment of share schemes on sale will need to be considered in detail, including the PAYE or NICs obligations arising to the target company.
 Implementing a new incentive plan pre-transaction may also assist in maximising sale value.